 It can be challenging to train for two races of different disciplines (for example if you have a Marathon and an IRONMAN in one season).

 My Pro Coach Training Plans are written specifically to get you ready to be in your best shape for your target race.
-You can imagine, if you try to mix plans the effect will be diluted for both races.
+You can imagine, if you try to mix plans the effect could be slightly diluted for both races.

 If you are prepared to compromise on performance then you can follow the steps above (choose your 'A Race' and so on).
 You will then need to use your experience to make some adjustments to your chosen plan(s) in order to allow for the two races.
 (Change out Z2 workouts, gradually increase your long run etc).
 Be conscious of injury risk, over-training, fatigue and being unable to nail your key sessions.